 1. Crane Hotel Faralda, Amsterdam

-If you’re not afraid of heights, a room atop a 50 metre high crane in Amsterdam could be the perfect place for your stay in the Dutch capital.
+If you’re not afraid of heights, a room atop a 50-metre-high crane in Amsterdam could be the perfect place for your stay in the Dutch capital.

 The Crane Hotel sits way above the Amsterdam Noord district.
-Up here you can see for miles in all directions from each of the three suites, which each have a different theme.
+Up here you can see for miles in all directions from each of the three suites, which all have different themes.

 At the very top of the crane you can enjoy the evening in an outdoor hot tub and in the morning you can order a Prosecco breakfast in bed as you admire the panoramic views.